-Q: How do I obtain a loan to buy investment property with bad credit?
+Q: How do I obtain investment property loans with bad credit?
 I rent out one property that I own, but I can’t get a loan on it because my credit score is 560.

 A: When people get turned down for a bank loan, the natural tendency is to think that the bank is wrong – and isn’t giving your application proper consideration.
 Realize, however, that bankers specialize in making loans for profit.
 In the current economic climate, they’re doing everything in their power to limit losses, especially by being picky about to whom they lend money.